LiuYuancheng/Power_Grid_Simulation_System_Document/2_SystemDesign_Doc/5_Energy_Storage_System_Design.md

 On the SCADA-HMI side, the system provides a comprehensive visualization and control interface to display the real-time BESS information, enables manual overload and control commands with deferent gauge, indicator control buttons.
 It also integrates automated safety and protection mechanisms to ensure realistic grid management behavior within the cyber range environment.

+**Note** : In the reference doc,  Volvo Penta use CAN_Bus for the metering unit's data exchange, in my implement I temporary use the traditional GOOSE (Generic Object-Oriented Substation Event) metering unit IEC61850 protocol for data transfer and will change to the CAN-Bus in the future.

 ------

 ### Physical World Simulation Design

 In the Physical World Simulation Program, three Battery Units are deployed within the power grid’s energy generation scope.
-Each battery unit is connected to a corresponding OEM Transformer Scope, together forming the Battery Energy Storage System (BESS).
-These three BESS units respectively represent the three energy storage mechanisms introduced in the Background: Energy Storage Systems (ESS) in the Power Grid section:
+Each battery unit is connected to a corresponding OEM Scope (Transformer), together forming the Battery Energy Storage System (BESS).
+These three BESS units respectively represent the three energy storage mechanisms introduced in the `Background : Energy Storage Systems (ESS) in the Power Grid` section:

 - Renewable energy sources.
 - Conventional thermal power plants.